-2019 - 2020 LOCAL BILL AMENDMENT FORM
+LOCAL BILL AMENDMENT FORM

 Prior to consideration of a substantive amendment to a local bill, the chair of the legislative delegation must certify, by signing this Amendment Form, that a majority of the legislative delegation approves the amendment.
 House local bill policy does not require a delegation meeting to formally approve an amendment.
-All substantive committee, subcommittee, and floor amendments must be accompanied by a completed original Amendment Form, which has been provided to and reviewed by Local, Federal & Veterans Affairs Subcommittee staff prior to consideration.
+All substantive committee, subcommittee, and floor amendments must be accompanied by a completed original Amendment Form, which has been provided to and reviewed by staff of the Local Administration, Federal Affairs & Special Districts Subcommittee prior to consideration.
 An Amendment Form is not required for technical amendments.